Did you know...

 Which one of the following statements about Chiari malformations is most accurate?

-B) Patients with a Chiari II malformation usually have cervical spina bifida
+B) Patients with a Chiari I malformation usually have cervical spina bifida

-D) Patients with a Chiari I malformation usually have a lumbar meningomyelocele
+D) Patients with a Chiari I malformation have a cerebellar encephalocele

-E) Patients with a Chiari III malformation usually have a lumbar meningomyelocele
+E) Patients with a Chiari I malformation often have hydrocephalus

 Back to the question = Go back to the top of the page.